realdiwin/SamuMovie/README.md

-After the basic work on the [joining](https://github.com/nbatfai/SamuLife) of Conway's Game of Life and Samu's COP engine is done, now I have started to work on creating a similar but much simpler example in which must learn the frames of the moving picture.
+After the basic work on the [joining](https://github.com/nbatfai/SamuLife) of Conway's Game of Life and Samu's COP engine is done, now I have started to work on creating a similar but much simpler example in which Samu must learn the frames of the moving picture.

 ## Usage